grajawat-stack/kb/eks_deletion_manual_steps.md

 ## ✅ Pre-check

-* Always verify with NSK that the correct cluster access is configured.
+* Always verify with NSK that the correct cluster access is being configured, Double ensure by looking Node name on Rancher/EKS UI.

 ---